NinevaStudios/nineva-docs/docs/admob-unreal.md

 You can find ready for testing ad units at [this](https://developers.google.com/admob/unity/test-ads#sample_ad_units) page.
 These units are different for Android and IOS and will work only on the platform they are provided for.
 Simply copy an ad unit for a specific ad type and pass it to a respective make function in blueprints.

 ### Test Devices
 You can use real ad units and click ads on test devices.
-These ads will have a "Test Ad" label and are safe to click on (**Warning:** do not click ads that don't have the "Test Ad" label during development as your AdMob account might be flagged and suspended for fraud).
+These ads will have a "Test Ad" label and are safe to click on.

+!> **Warning:** do not click ads that don't have the "Test Ad" label during development as your AdMob account might be flagged and suspended for fraud

 To find out your device ID you need to launch the application on an actual device and load an ad.
 In the device log you should see a message containing your device ID.